mtx9/obsidian-calcite/grammar.md

 [[trips/*:start > `2023/05`]]
 ```

-Select all notes from the folder trips that have the date start equal or greater than `2025`:
+Select all notes from the folder trips whose the date `start` equal or greater than `2025`:

 ```
 [[trips/*:start >= `2025`]]
 ```

-Select all notes from the folder trips that have the date start greater than the 16th day of the month:
+Select all notes from the folder trips whose date `start` greater than the 16th day of the month:

 ```
 [[trips/*:start >= `--16`]]